Horror at Kalwa railway station: Man falls off train and dies as attempt to save him fails

-The 23-year-old from UP succumbed to multiple injuries after falling off a moving train at Kalwa railway station; cops looking for family
+A 23-year-old daily-wage labourer from Uttar Pradesh died after falling off a moving train at Kalwa railway station early on Friday.
+Cops looking for family

 A 23-year-old daily-wage labourer from Uttar Pradesh died after falling off a moving train at Kalwa railway station early on Friday.

 These CCTV grabs show Jagmohan Jaiswal losing his grip and another commuter rushing to help him

 Grabs of CCTV footage (available with mid-day) shows the man, identified as Jagmohan Jaiswal (23) from his Aadhaar card, slipping out of the last coach of a CST-bound train — pulling out of platform 2 of the railway station around 5 am — falling in the gap between the tracks and the platform, and another commuter helplessly trying to pull him out.
 Once the train moved out, Jaiswal was rescued and rushed to Thane Civil Hospital.

 He was later shifted to JJ Hospital.

 A doctor at JJ Hospital said Jaiswal had suffered multiple grievous injuries, primarily to the head, and succumbed to them on Saturday.

 TP Lahane, the hospital’s dean, said he had suffered a subarachnoid haemorrhage (a stroke caused by bleeding on the surface of the brain), a subdural haematoma (where blood collects between the skull and the surface of the brain), multiple rib and pelvic fractures, and injuries to the feet, the thorax and the lumbar spine.